brentstewart/nextpertise/content/posts/220911_Toyota_Equation.md

 draft: false
 Victor_Hugo: "true"
 picture: "book"
-Focus_Keyword: "Toyota Produciton System (TPS)"
+Focus_Keyword: "Toyota Production System (TPS)"
 youtube: ""
 github: "https://github.com/brentstewart/bookbackgrounds"
 refs: ["https://global.toyota/en/company/vision-and-philosophy/production-system/","https://www.youtube.com/watch?v=yZDRB_z51MQ"]
 tags:
+  - "books"
-  - ""
+  - "management"
 ---
 Toyota has been known for high quality for decades.
 That quality is widely attributed to a philosophy of manufacturing referred to as the Toyota Production System.
 That system focuses on single-piece flow manufacturing which makes things right the first time, eliminating waste, continuous improvement, automation, and Just-In-Time processes.
 Those goals are achieved by a motivated and aligned workforce.
 Other parts of the automotive industry (and other industries) study Toyota and try to understand how to emulate it's success.